atom-community/zadeh/README.md

 Zadeh achieves 10x-20x performance improvement over Fuzzaldrin plus for chromium project with 300K files.
 This high performance is achieved using the following techniques.

-- Uses native C++ bindings that provides `~4x` performance benefit.
+- Uses native C++ bindings that provide `~4x` performance benefit.
 - Use multiple threads to parallelize computation to achieve another `~4x` performance benefit.
-- Some miscellaneous improvements provide additional benefit.
+- Some miscellaneous improvements provide additional benefits.

 This project potentially solves the following Atom fuzzy-finder issues if used. https://github.com/atom/fuzzy-finder/issues/271 and https://github.com/atom/fuzzy-finder/issues/88